An Awesome Scotland Road Trip Part 2

 The medieval bridge at the Falls of Bruar

-We hadn’t planned to stop at the Falls of Bruar but noticed the sign and decided to stop because we had loads of time.
+We hadn’t planned to stop at the Falls of Bruar, but we noticed the sign and decided to, since we had loads of time.
 We’d planned to get to Falkirk that day, with no other major activities organised.
 I say stop, but it wasn’t as simple as that.
 Because we had overshot the turning, there was almost a 10-mile round trip to get back up the hill!
 But it was totally worth it.

 20210604 Road Trip to Scotland 116

-One day after Ben Nevis and Stacey was being dragged up even more hills.
+One day, after Ben Nevis and Stacey were being dragged up even more hills.
 Ha!
-Don’t be alarmed though, the walk to the top of the falls is roughly 1.5 miles, so it’s not too far.
-It’s fairly steep, but the paths are easy to navigate.
+Don’t be alarmed, though.
+The walk to the top of the falls is roughly 1.5 miles, so it’s not too far.
+It’s pretty steep, but the paths are easy to navigate.
 We’d recommend going clockwise up the east side.
 There’s a really steep, but short, hill on the west side that’s better to come down than go up!
 You won’t regret a visit to the Falls of Bruar, or the House of Bruar, for that matter.
 Add it to your Scotland road trip itinerary!

 The Kelpies

 Heading on a Scotland road trip?
 You MUST head to The Kelpies.
 What are The Kelpies?
-The Kelpies are two absolutely massive horse head statues located on The Helix on the Forth & Clyde canal in Falkirk.
-In fact, they are the tallest sculptures in Scotland and the world’s biggest equine sculptures.
+The Kelpies are two massive horse-head statues located on The Helix, on the Forth & Clyde Canal in Falkirk.
+In fact, they are the tallest sculptures in Scotland and the world’s most enormous equine sculptures.

 20210604 Road Trip to Scotland 120